 These numbers are based on an average refrigerator and should be used as a guide only.
 Always consult your specific refrigerator manual to determine your exact wattage needs.

-When searching for a generator, you may notice that you can choose from solar and gas generators.
+When searching for a generator, you may notice that you can choose from solar / battery powered and gas generators.

 If you compare them side by side, you will immediately notice a few key differences.

-The gas generator will always outperform the solar generator in each class but it also comes with drawbacks.
+The gas generator will always outperform the solar generator in each class, but it comes with drawbacks.

-Gas generators are able to produce a lot more power as they are equipped with a gasoline powered engine.
+Gas generators can produce a lot more power, as they are equipped with a gasoline-powered engine.

-This has its drawbacks as gasoline engines produce a lot of noise and a poisonous exhaust gas.
+This has its drawbacks as gasoline engines produce a lot of noise and poisonous exhaust gas.

-Due to the gasoline engine, these generators are very heavy and much larger when comparing them to solar generators.
+Due to the gasoline engine, these generators are very heavy and much larger than solar generators.